gcuddy/gcuddy.github.io/_posts/2020-02-18-The-Durability-and-Continued-Promise-of-the-Immersive.md

 layout: post
 ---

-### Why were all trying to escape into another world.
+### Why we're all trying to escape into another world.

 I’ve noticed a trend recently.